Skip to content-main content

 Inpatient opioids addiction treatment is comprehensive care and support, including psychological support, medical care for the more physical symptoms, and a drug-free and safe environment where you can nurture yourself into sobriety.
 This is a higher level of care and aims to help the individual by coupling medical care in house or with partners and combining them with housing and therapy.

-You can expect medication-assisted treatment such as suboxone combined with family therapy and intensive treatment, all of which are proven to reduce the risk of relapse.
+You can expect medication-assisted treatment such as suboxone combined with family therapy and intensive treatment, all of which are proven to reduce the risk of reoccurrence of use.

 If you can maintain a drug-free environment without supervision, outpatient opioid addiction treatment may be a suitable option.